UW Laramie

 • I will give an oral presentation of my research findings at the Undergraduate Research & Inquiry Day in April 2025 (Fall-Spring interns)

-• I will present a poster of my research at the Annual WY INBRE Conference in April 2025 and I have the option of presenting this poster at Undergraduate Research & Inquiry Day.
+• I will present a poster of my research at the Annual WY INBRE Conference and at Undergraduate Research & Inquiry Day in April 2025.
 Summer 2024 interns will present in April 2025.

 • I will participate in community service in INBRE-sponsored events for STEM outreach and healthy sports as my schedule allows.